t1/deployer/TUTORIAL.md

     version: 1.3.4
   myapp:
     groupId: mygroup
-    version: 1.0.0
+    version: 1.0.0-SNAPSHOT
 ```

 Even with only two apps, you'll notice that it's not easy to find all the things belonging to one app.
 They are spread over all the resource types.
 And this will be getting worse as you add more and more apps and more and more resource types.
+The Deployer was designed to keep the resource types together, not the applications they belong to.
+Grouping by application has the drawback that you may need more than one level of grouping.

-You can group things into so called bundles.
+To allow for a app centric view, the deployer allows you to group things into so called bundles.
 You already know how they look: The `deployer.root.bundle` is one.
 So let's define one bundle for each app above:

 ### `jolokia.bundle`